-Receivables do not carry any interest and are short-term in nature and are accordingly stated at their amortised cost.
+Receivables are short-term in nature and are stated at amortised cost.

 Payables

 Payables include liabilities and accrued expenses owing by the Scheme which are unpaid as at balance date.
 These amounts are unsecured and are usually paid within 30 days of recognition.
 These amounts are initially recognised at fair value, and subsequently measured at amortised cost.